ssmirr/appdev-chapters/active-record.md

 rails db:migrate
 ```

-without even looking at the generated code, although it's usually a good idea to at least glance at the migration file to make sure you didn't make any typos.
+without even looking at the generated code, although it's usually a good idea to at least glance at the migration file to make sure you didn't make any typos in column names.

 ## Time to CRUD